kambi-sportsbook-widgets/twitter-widget/README.md

     - `favoritesScreenName` a certain user name which will display his tweets
     - `favoritesUserId` a certain user id which will display his tweets
 2. `value` sets the search word or name or user id set in the `type` parameter
-3. `widget_id` is the widget id, which can be found on {@link https://twitter.com/settings/widgets Twitter widget page} for a registered developer which has created a timeline widget.
+3. `widget_id` is the widget id, which can be found on https://twitter.com/settings/widgets for a registered developer which has created a timeline widget.

 The widget can take any parameter found in Twitter's Timeline parameters https://dev.twitter.com/web/embedded-timelines/parameters